gabbygreat/math_quiz/README.md

 ## Data Layer
 This would be properly documented when we have a full grasp of all the different ways the app interacts with data both locally and from the internet

-this consists of the models folder, some services that would be represented later like database and shared prefs, api requests, serialization and deserialization, etc
+this consists of the models folder, some services that would be represented later like database

 ## Domain Layer
 This is the connection between the data layer and presentation layer